aloneguid/config/README.markdown

 This library eliminates the problem of having configuration in different places, having to convert types between different providers, hardcoding configuration keys accross the solution, depending on specific configuration source implementation.
 It's doing that by exposing an abstract configuration interface and providing most common implementation for configuration sources like app.config, environment variables etc.

+> **Note:** Current version (v2) is not compatible with v1.
+If you need to come back to v1 documentation please follow [this link.](https://github.com/aloneguid/config/blob/master/README.v1.markdown)

 ## Quick Start

 Usually developers will hardcode reading cofiguration values from different sources like app.config, local json file etc. For instance, consider this code example: